-If any of the applicant's existing projects are not in compliance with the LACDA's fiscal and programmatic requirements, the project will not be considered for funding and an applicant may have any existing commitments rescinded.
-"Applicant's existing projects" include projects in which any member of the applicant's ownership entity has an interest.
-Additionally, the LACDA may, in its sole discretion, reject applicants based on past performance.
+If the Applicant or any of the Applicant's existing projects are not in compliance with any fiscal and programmatic requirements, the project will not be considered for funding and an Applicant may have any existing commitments rescinded.
+"Applicant's existing projects" include projects in which any member of the Applicant's ownership entity has an interest.
+Additionally, the LACDA may, in its sole discretion, reject Applicants based on past performance.

-Applicants must submit a confirmation of compliance (included in this NOFA's Supplemental Documents) to AMLoanServicing@lacda.org by the due date identified in the NOFA Timeline.
+Applicants must submit a confirmation of compliance to AMLoanServicing@lacda.org by the due date identified in the NOFA Timeline.